 This distinction between authorship and use points to an emerging norm: creating agents and tasks alone yet also with collaboration in mind.
 Team members felt free to use them, including interacting with and integrating output from others' agents.
 A few participants explicitly employed agents as coordination tools, supporting awareness (e.g. through recaps) and coherence in distributed work.

-Taken together, these practices reflect all three functions of \textit{common objects} in collaborative writing, which \citet{LarsenLedet2020collabwriting} describe as ``interim material and outcome of work, a locus of coordination, as well as epistemic and pointing ahead.''
-We therefore conclude that agent outputs functioned as common objects, in contrast to agent profiles.
-Since collaborative conventions take time to form~\cite{Mark2002conventions}, it may be faster to establish them around agent output than profiles, as the outputs were embedded in the familiar collaborative material~\cite{Bodker2024material} of draft comments.
+Together, these practices reflect all three functions of \textit{common objects} in collaborative writing, which \citet{LarsenLedet2020collabwriting} describe as ``interim material and outcome of work, a locus of coordination, as well as epistemic and pointing ahead.''
+Hence, agent outputs functioned as common objects, in contrast to agent profiles.
+Since collaborative conventions take time to form~\cite{Mark2002conventions}, it may be faster to establish them around agent output than profiles, as outputs were embedded in the familiar collaborative material~\cite{Bodker2024material} of comments.
 In addition, comments offer clearer actions (e.g. accept, reject, respond) than profiles, which prior work has shown can be difficult to write~\cite{Benharrak2024aipersonas}.

-For design, this shows that AI agents can be usefully integrated into established collaboration features such as comments.
-An interesting design direction is to explore how such integrations can serve as an entry point for teams to establish collaborative conventions around AI use \textit{before} engaging in the more complex task of creating agents.
+For design, this shows that AI agents can be usefully integrated into an established collaboration feature (comments).
+An interesting direction is to explore how such integrations can serve as an entry point for teams to establish collaborative conventions around agents \textit{before} engaging in the more complex task of creating them.
 For example, user-selected comments by a default agent (e.g. liked for their scope, content or tone) could serve as a basis for creating a more specific agent later.